Ali-Syed10/Clustering-Projects/README.md

 # Clustering-Projects
-Clustering on 16s rRNA and 23s rRNA bacterial sequences to find fundamental differences in biomarkers
+Clustering on COI and CYTB Salvelinus sequences to find fundamental differences in biomarkers

 # Introduction